DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

 Finally, it is crucial you never end up creating a full-contents presentation for a speech (causing death by PowerPoint) or an essential contents presentation to be sent by email (incomprehensible presentation).

 I’ve been working hard to come up with the matrix above.
-Keep it in mind, share it with the world and strive to be up to the right or down to the left and everything will be alright!
+Keep it in mind and strive to be up to the right or down to the left and everything will be alright!

 Contents are not organized